 17cm x 13.5cm x 7cm

-The clock will go on permanent display in the Earth in Space gallery at the National Museum of Scotland.
+The clock is on display in the Earth in Space gallery at the National Museum of Scotland.

 Did you know?

 In 1714, a prize was offered to anyone who could find a way of successfully calculating longitude at sea.
 The fame of this prize continues to the present day, with the Longitude Prize offered to tackle growing levels of antimicrobial resistance.

 “…nothing is so much wanted and desired at sea, as the discovery of the longitude, for the safety and quickness of voyages, the preservation of ships, and the lives of men…- Longitude Act, 1714

 Made in 1662, the clock was part of the first attempt to establish longitude at sea with a purpose-made mechanical timepiece.
 While latitude (the north-south position of a point on the Earth's surface) could be worked out by observing the height of the sun or stars above the horizon, longitude (the east-west position) was harder to ascertain.